- What We Do

 No. All applicants, whether or not having received a previous DIV award, will have to fully compete for a higher stage of funding.

 No. You may apply for funding at any stage. .

-We will accept more than one proposal per round from an organization, provided that each proposal is for a separate activity.
+We will accept more than one proposal at a time from an organization, provided that each proposal is for a separate activity.

 All applicants should submit a Letter of Interest (LOI).
 DIV will review EOI submissions and evaluate them against the criteria outlined in the Annual Program Statement.
 Based on these reviews, DIV will invite select applicants to submit a Full Application